porglezomp-misc/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 `into_string()` function.
 However, this has the possibility of failure.
 If the program making the `CString` fails in making it properly then we won't be able to turn it into a Rust String.
-This is why `into_string()` returns a Result Type.
+This is why `into_string()` returns a `Result` type.
 If it's translated fine we'll print out the input string and if not we panic and cause the program to abort because it failed in some manner.